 This year we're also providing educational opportunities about concrete ways to help local immigrants and refugees.
 Donations accepted to benefit Oakland neighbors in need of assistance.
 This event is open to all and a great way to discover our CAPC community.

 Ash Wednesday marks the beginning of Lent.
 Come join us for our Oakland-ish re-interpretation of this annual celebration with a creative liturgical service intended to empower you to actively prayer and contemplate the power of God's love in and for our world.
+We’ll have a prayer-full celebration at 7:00pm on Wednesday March 6th.
 Learn more...

 Holy Week : Palm Sunday through Easter Sunday